CIA Tibetan program: Overview

 Gyalo Thondup, the second-eldest brother of the 14th Dalai Lama, was a "top asset" of the CIA.

 In the fields of political action and propaganda, the CIA's Tibetan program was aimed at lessening the influence, capabilities, and territorial scope of the Government of China.
 Particularly, the United States feared communist involvement in the region.
 A 1957 report on logistical issues indicated increasing trepidation that the Chinese would escalate their communist presence in Tibet.
 The spread of communism in the international community was a huge concern for the United States.
 The CIA considered China's interest in Tibet to be a threat for multiple reasons.
 A 1950 memorandum noted that some of the reasons stemmed from a notion of bolstered sovereignty and a motivation to forge "a bulwark against possible invasion by western powers via India."
 However, they also believed that China would "use [Tibet as] a base for attacks against India and the Middle East in the third world war."

-The approval and subsequent endorsement of the program was carried out by the Special Group of the United States National Security Council.
+The approval and subsequent endorsement of the program were carried out by the Special Group of the United States National Security Council.
 The program consisted of several clandestine operations bearing the following code names: